I am currently accepting new patients for Psychological Testing/Assessment. Appointment times are available on Mondays and Tuesdays.

 Psychological Assessment (also called psychological evaluation or testing) is a way to better understand a person's skills.
 During the day, all of us are required to process information, problem-solve through various situations, attend to various daily living tasks (dressing, eating, toileting, home care, community living), and complete work-related activities whether that be at school for a child/adolescent or work for an adult.
 Sometimes, it can seem as if a person is struggling with one or more of these day-to-day tasks.
 Psychological assessment/testing can help us understand why those struggles may be happening through evaluation of cognitive, academic, language, memory, adaptive behavior/daily living, emotional, behavioral, and/or social skills.
 Assessment will also help uncover strengths a person has that can help him/her better get through the day.
 The information learned from this testing can help in the development of specific recommendations and strategies so the person can better complete daily life tasks, and strategies sometimes include suggestions for school-based services and supports.

 I have completed thousands of psychological evaluations to investigate concerns of Cognitive/

 Intellectual/Developmental Disability, Academic/Learning Disability (including Dyslexia), Autism Spectrum Disorder, ADHD, Anxiety, Depression, Behavioral Problems, and Language Delays.

-I also complete intellectual/cognitive testing that is sometimes needed for school admissions processes such as the WISC-V and WPPSI-IV as well as that related to pursuit of County Board of Developmental Disabilities services.
+I also complete intellectual/cognitive/IQ testing that is sometimes needed for school admissions processes such as the WISC-V and WPPSI-IV as well as that related to pursuit of County Board of Developmental Disabilities services.